gradzikb/vim-abaqus/README.md

 The plugin has couple of great mappings/functions to make your work even faster.

 ##Wiki
-More detail overview of the plugin you can find on [wiki pages](https://github.com/gradzikb/vim-abaqus/wiki/Home)
+More detail overview of the plugin you can find on [wiki pages](https://github.com/gradzikb/vim-abaqus/wiki/Home).

+The plugin in action you can see [here](https://github.com/gradzikb/vim-abaqus/wiki/Example).

 ##Documentation